 Mason Floyd, Leigh Roadman, and Matt Ruza, with significant support from Lori Stephens, recently obtained complete dismissal of an action against two clients, former owners of an EB-5 Regional Center, in the Southern District of Ohio.
 Under the EB-5 program, established by Congress, immigrants who invest $500,000 of capital into an approved project, receive conditional permanent resident status in the United States.
 After two years, if the immigrants have satisfied the program’s conditions, they will obtain their green cards.
 Plaintiffs, ten Chinese nationals, alleged that Defendants procured their investments through fraud, misrepresentation and deception and sought not less than $5,000,000.
 The Complaint alleged ten counts against Defendants.
 The Court dismissed plaintiffs’ federal securities laws claims with prejudice and denied their request to replead.
 The Court also declined to exercise supplemental jurisdiction over the remaining counts and entered judgment in favor of Defendants.

 Clark Hill attorneys have the resources necessary to exceed clients' expectations in all types of commercial litigation.
-From simple collection cases to complex construction and securities actions, Clark Hill litigators have the experience and expertise to achieve favorable outcomes for our clients.
-Clark Hill litigators are also able to draw upon the considerable expertise of members of the firm's other practice groups in order to solve highly technical and specialized legal issues that arise in our continuously evolving business world.
-In addition, Clark Hill litigators regularly engage in all forms of alternative dispute resolution, both as advocates for clients and as arbitrators and mediators.
+From simple collection cases to complex construction and securities actions, our litigators have the experience to achieve favorable outcomes for our clients.
+Our litigators are also able to draw upon the considerable expertise of members of the firm's other practice groups to solve highly technical and specialized legal issues that arise in our continuously evolving business world.
+Also, we regularly engage in all forms of alternative dispute resolution, both as advocates for clients and as arbitrators and mediators.

-Clark Hill's litigation practice is the firm's largest practice group, and serves as counsel to numerous national and local businesses, individuals, and governmental agencies, in federal, state, and local courts, and before administrative agencies.
+Our litigation practice is the firm's largest practice group, and serves as counsel to numerous national and local businesses, individuals, and governmental agencies, in federal, state, and local courts, and before administrative agencies.
 Our litigation attorneys recognize the need to keep clients regularly apprised of litigation expenses, and we work with our clients to project and budget litigation fees and costs.
-Our Litigation Practice Group regularly engages in continuing education and training of its members, and utilizes a wide range of ancillary resources, including advanced systems for document compilation and retrieval, electronic database research, and other litigation-related technology.
+Our Litigation practice group regularly engages in continuing education and training of its members and utilizes a wide range of ancillary resources, including advanced systems for document compilation and retrieval, electronic database research, and other litigation-related technology.

-Specific areas in which Clark Hill attorneys have experience and expertise include:
+Specific areas in which our attorneys have experience include:

-Clark Hill attorneys have handled securities-related lawsuits, both individual and class action, involving publicly traded as well as closely held corporations, together with a variety of real estate, oil and gas, coal mining and leasing syndication matters.
-Our clients have included investors, issuers, corporate officers and directors, national accounting firms, securities brokerage firms, national construction firms and financial institutions.
-These cases have involved claims arising under the federal securities laws, RICO, state security statutes and the common law.
-Clark Hill attorneys have also served as NASD arbitrators.
+Our attorneys have handled securities-related lawsuits, both individual and class action, involving publicly traded as well as closely held corporations, together with a variety of real estate, oil and gas, coal mining and leasing syndication matters.
+Our clients have included investors, issuers, corporate officers and directors, national accounting firms, securities brokerage firms, national construction firms, and financial institutions.
+These cases have involved claims arising under the federal securities laws, RICO, state security statutes, and common law.
+Our attorneys have also served as NASD arbitrators.

 Uniform Commercial Code

-Clark Hill has represented clients in a variety of trademark infringement, antitrust, trade secret, unfair competition and related "business tort" lawsuits.
-We have the ability to quickly "gear up" to obtain or defend against preliminary injunctions and to handle the accelerated proceedings that these cases often require.
+We have represented clients in a variety of trademark infringement, antitrust, trade secret, unfair competition, and related "business tort" lawsuits.
+We can quickly "gear up" to obtain or defend against preliminary injunctions and to handle the accelerated proceedings that these cases often require.
 Our sophisticated litigation support capability is a valuable asset in these situations.

-Clark Hill has established a national reputation in the areas of professional and director and officer liability, having successfully represented governmental entities, national law and accounting firms.
+We have established a national reputation in the areas of professional and director and officer liability, having successfully represented governmental entities, national law firms, and national accounting firms.

 Mel Karfis, Bishop Bartoni, and Stephanie Anderson recently obtained dismissal of a client/retailer in a treestand/ratchet strap products liability matter pending in the U.S. District Court, Eastern District of Missouri.
 Plaintiff claimed that a replacement ratchet strap used to secure this treestand to a tree was defectively designed and/or manufactured.
 Plaintiff claims that this ratchet strap, sold by the client/retailer, broke when the Plaintiff stepped on his treestand approximately 25 feet up in a tree.
 During the fall the Plaintiff sustained severe deep lacerations to the entire length of his left forearm resulting in permanent tendon and nerve damage.
 Plaintiff alleged that the client/retailer was liable for selling the allegedly defective strap.
 Defendant responded that Plaintiff had not made a prima facie case that the product was defective and the client/retailer could not be responsible for the Plaintiff’s injuries.
 Defendant filed a motion for summary judgment arguing the Plaintiff had not established a prima facie case for a design, manufacturing, or warnings case against the client/retailer.
 As a result of the motion, the Court entered an order dismissing the client/retailer with prejudice.